simdie/simdie/README.md

 - 👋 Hi, I’m @Tevis Lucas
-- 🌱 I'm a mid-level Web  developer
+- 🌱 I'm a Full-Stack Web  developer, anticipating to become a Rust Engineer.
 - 💞️ I have experience working as a freelancer across different fields and technology stacks ranging from development of Web  Apps, scalable APIs to distributed GIS infrastructure.
 - 📫 My major interests include Frontend and Backend Development.
      The languages and technologies I have used in the course of my work and study include Javascript, React,Nodejs, Html and Bootstrap.